ERISA’s clock starts when actual knowledge occurs

 Second, the Court stated that plan fiduciaries could prove actual knowledge using a variety of means.
 Electronic communications provide an option, for example, with “electronic records showing the (participant) viewed the relevant disclosures and evidence suggesting the (participant) took action in response to information contained in them.”

-In addition, the Court stated that, if a participant’s denial of knowledge is “blatantly contradicted by the record,” a court isn’t bound by that denial.
-Lastly, the Court indicated that evidence of “willful blindness” by the participant could also be useful in proving actual knowledge.
+In addition, the Court stated that if a participant’s denial of knowledge is “blatantly contradicted by the record,” a court isn’t bound by that denial.
+Last, the Court indicated that evidence of “willful blindness” by the participant could also be useful in proving actual knowledge.
 As a result, plan fiduciaries should keep records that could be used in such a case.

 What 401(k) plan fiduciaries should do to show actual knowledge

-1 Unless otherwise noted, all references are to the Supreme Court’s decision in INTEL CORPORATION INVESTMENT POLICY COMMITTEE ET AL. v.
-SULYMA.
-589 U.S. S.Ct.(2020).
+1 Unless otherwise noted, all references are to the U.S. Supreme Court’s decision in Intel Corporation Investment Policy Committe et al. vs. Sulyma, 2020.

 MGTS-P41764 -GE 03/20 41764 MGR030920511018